filegarden/mail/README.md

 cd mail
 ```

+> [!IMPORTANT]
+>
-**All commands used in this README must be ran from inside the repository's directory!**
+> All commands used in this README must be ran from inside the repository's directory.

 ## Configuration